vladmirlabs/academy/maintenance.md

-# Maintenance instructions for AXErunners website
+# Maintenance instructions for Vlad'mir Labs website

 This website runs on [Jekyll](https://github.com/jekyll/jekyll) and hosted on GitHub Pages.
 Use the protocol below for maintenance tasks and contribution.